-Whether you're doing a full spring clean or a quick whip around to spot-clean some daily messes, the job is made much easier with an effective multipurpose cleaner.
+Whether you're doing a full spring clean or a quick whip around to spot-clean some daily messes, the job is made much easier with an effective surface cleaner.

-With a range of products on the market, what makes us choose one multipurpose cleaner to test over another?
+With a range of surface cleaners on the market, what makes us choose one to test over another?
 As with most of our product testing, our aim is to test the most brands on the market and what you're most likely to see in stores.

-We check in-store to see what's available and we survey manufacturers to find out about their range of products.
+We check instore to see what's available across the range of products.
 From this information we put together a final list that goes to our buyers.
-They then head out to the retailers and purchase each product, just as a normal consumer would.
-We do this so we can be sure they're the same as any consumer would find them and not 'tweaked' in any way.
+They then head out to the retailers and purchase each product, just as a regular consumer would.
+We do this so we can be sure they're the same as any consumer would find them and not 'tweaked' in any way for better performance.

-We've changed the way we test multipurpose cleaners.
-Lab experts put each multipurpose cleaner to the test by soiling white ceramic tiles with oily grime.
-Using a scrubbing apparatus with a sponge attached, the tiles are scrubbed 40 times.
-The reflectance readings are taken before and after cleaning to determine the overall score which is a measure of dirt removal.
+We've changed the way we test surface cleaners.
+Lab experts put each cleaner to the test using pre-soiled melamine tiles.
+Using a scrubbing apparatus with a sponge attached, the sheet is scrubbed 40 times.
+The reflectance readings are taken before and after cleaning to determine the CHOICE Expert Rating, which is a measure of dirt removal.